 Originally from Salt Lake City, Utah, Joshua Orr got his start in the wine industry while attending Cal Poly University in San Luis Obispo, California.
 He worked for Breakaway Wine Tours as well as at a tasting bar for the Edna Valley Vintners Association.
 Following graduation from Cal Poly, he lived and worked for a year in the famed Burgundy wine region of France.
 Upon returning from France, Orr moved directly to Las Vegas to begin work as a sommelier at B&B Ristorante in the Venetian Hotel and then at Fiamma Trattoria in the MGM Grand Hotel, as well as passing the first two certifications in the Court of Master Sommeliers.
 Before joining Marina Kitchen as the Director of Beverage, Orr was the wine director for Vineagogo, a wine company in San Diego Orr holds the Advanced Sommelier certification from the Court of Master Sommeliers, and was awarded the Rudd Scholarship for top honors in the class.
 He is also certified as a specialist of Sake from the Sake Education Council and holds a bartender’s certification through Pernod Ricard’s Bar Smarts program.
 Orr was also named Ranch and Coast's Best Sommelier in San Diego in 2012, 2014 & 2015.
 In 2014, Josh was awarded one of the most prestigious Sommelier awards in the nation at the Guild of Sommeliers’ Top|Somm National Competition.
 During the fifth annual US Championship, Orr stood alone as the winner, taking home the Rodney Strong top trophy.
 Marina Kitchen, under Orr’s program, is also lauded as one of the best restaurant wine collections in the city honored as a recipient of the Best of Award of Excellence in Wine Spectator’s highly regarded restaurant awards.
 One of only 6 in all of San Diego to achieve this second tier award from Wine Spectator.
 He is currently working in Fine Wine Sales for Epic Wines & Spirits a California based Distributor.

-Patrick currently works at Louie's Wine Dive in St.Louis as Beverage Director and General Manager.
-This is a small midwestern family of restaurants in multiple states that has a simple yet challenging task of making fine wines accessible and available through hospitality and education.
-They continue to grow locations and have gained steady recognition for items they are able to pour by the glass and the fun fact that they will open any bottle listing if a guest commits to two glasses.
+Patrick currently works at Louie's Wine Dive in St.Louis as Corporate Wine Director.
+This is a Midwestern family of restaurants in multiple states that has the challenging task of making fine wines accessible and available through hospitality and education in non-traditional wine markets.
+They continue to grow locations and have gained steady recognition for items they are able to pour by the glass and the fun fact that they will open any bottle on their list to pour by-the-glass.
 Eight locations and counting and the company is gaining a lot of momentum for fine wine and hospitality.
 Patrick began his hospitality career with the Four Seasons and grew from a busser into a sommelier in his span of six years that he spent with the luxury hotel king.
 In his time there he qualified for two TopSomm Regionals through Guildsomm.
-In addition to competitions, Patrick has already tested once for his Advance Sommelier certification in 2016 and plans to test again in 2017.
+In addition to competitions, Patrick passed his Advanced Sommelier Certification in 2017 and intends on taking his Master Theory in 2018.

 Ms. Monosoff is a graduate of the Culinary Institute of America and has honed her skills at the top restaurants in Philadelphia as a cook, sommelier, bartender and beverage director.
 These restaurants include the finest such as the Fountain Restaurant at the Four Seasons Hotel and The Striped Bass.
 Currently she is the Sommelier and Beverage Manager for Savona Restaurant in Gulph Mills, PA and is the consulting Sommelier to the Pennsylvania LCB.
 Monosoff earned her Master Sommelier Diploma in February of 2010, she is the first in Pennsylvania and 17th woman in the world to hold this title.
 Her passion for all things wine and beer related, have earned her several accolades.
 In 2009 and 2010 both Philadelphia Magazine and Main Line Magazine named her “Best Sommelier.”
 Wine & Spirits Magazine recognized her as one of America’s “Best Young Sommeliers” in 2004.
 In addition she was awarded the Bronze Medal in the national Jeune Sommeliers competition sponsored by the Chaine des Rotisseurs.
 In addition to her wine knowledge Monosoff is becoming a recognized name in the Philadelphia beer community.
 From the opening of Maia in Villanova with a well received 200 bottle list and a recent award from Philadelphia Magazine for best Beer Education at Savona in their May, 2010 issue.